natarajan0007/NanoBanaHackathon-AssetForgeAI/README.md

 1.  **Unzip the project:**

-    Unzip the `NanoBanaHackathon-AssetForgeAI.zip` file to a location of your choice.
+    Unzip the `NanoBananaHackathon-AssetForgeAI.zip` file to a location of your choice.

 2.  **Navigate to the project directory:**

     ```bash
-    cd NanoBanaHackathon-AssetForgeAI
+    cd NanoBananaHackathon-AssetForgeAI
     ```

 3.  **Set up environment variables:**